mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 ```

 ## The main steps
-The main steps on the read onlies replicas, one by one:
+The main steps on the read-only replicas, one by one:

 * Disable chef-client.